Snowshoeing is a great way to get outside in the winter!

 Avalanche Safety

-Always know if you plan on going anywhere where there is a risk of avalanches.
+Always know if you plan on going anywhere with a risk of avalanches.

 Make sure to check with Avalanche.org for avalanche conditions, avalanche maps, avalanche basics, and a tutorial.

-If you are going backcountry or avalanche-prone areas always carry an Avalanche Beacon, probe, and shovel.
+If you are going backcountry or to avalanche-prone areas, always carry an Avalanche Beacon, probe, and shovel.

 Know what to do in case of an avalanche or if you are the one caught in an avalanche and how to use these tools.